Storytelling II: Advanced StorycraftKursnummer: 10518

 How this course is scheduled:

 Monday: Brief introduction/review of the tools of journalist/ storyteller: Description, Narration, Exposition.
-Focus on description and engaging the senses
+Focus on description and engaging the senses and crafting a storyboard.

 Tuesday: Writing dialog.
 Narrating action.
 Making a character come alive (description, dialog, narration).
 The place of exposition.